CantoLang/cantolang-site/docs/poetic_programming_manifesto.md

 ###Semantic Pollution

 Programming practices typically don't differentiate internal and external semantic information.
 Often external and internal semantics are mixed together.
-So in addition to a `Car` object, the ride hailing app might have a `CarController`, a `CarView`, a `CarRepository`, etc.  When trying to understand a program's relationship to the outside world, such mixtures can muddy the waters  Is a `CarFactory` an internal mechanism for allocating `Car` objects, or is it a model of a automobile manufacturing facility?
+So in addition to a `Car` object, the ride hailing app might have a `CarController`, a `CarView`, a `CarRepository`, etc.  When trying to understand a program's relationship to the outside world, such mixtures can muddy the waters.
+Is a `CarFactory` an internal mechanism for allocating `Car` objects, or is it a model of a automobile manufacturing facility?
 This is semantic pollution.

 ##The Poetic Vision